Audi R10 TDI: 2006

 The R10's debut season saw Joest Racing handling the R10's Le Mans duties, and partner with Champion Racing at Sebring.
 Champion Racing continued to field the car in the American Le Mans Series, although the R10 was replaced by the R8 following Sebring and was not reintroduced until the fifth round of the season at the 2006 Utah Grand Prix.
 Sebring acted as a testing ground for Joest Racing as preparations in Europe began for that year's 24 Hours of Le Mans in June.
-Ullrich said the rationale behind fielding the older R8 was that the R10 project required more develpoment, saying "We used Sebring as a testing ground, but until Le Mans was done we used the existing R8 in the US".
+Ullrich said the rationale behind fielding the older R8 was that the R10 project required more development, saying "We used Sebring as a testing ground, but until Le Mans was done we used the existing R8 in the US".

 Le Mans

 Joest Racing's Le Mans campaign did not start off smoothly, with an issue with the piezo-electric injectors surfacing.
 The injectors behaved unusually during qualifying and the race, because of the constant development and modifications to the engine throughout 2006, Audi would be in constant communication with Bosch to try and resolve the problem.
 A temporary measure implemented was to limit the distance covered by each engines through qualifying, so as to preserve them for the race.
 Despite this, Rinaldo Capello put the No. 7 R10 on pole with a time of 3:30.466, alongside him was the sister No. 8, with Marco Werner setting a time of 3:30.584, over 2 seconds faster than the nearest petrol-hybrid Pescarolo-Judd C60s, which lined up in the second row.

 The injector problem resurfaced during the race, with the No. 7 car coming into the pits in the fourth hour to replace an injector that had failed.
 The faulty injector held the car up for twenty minutes, because the software could not pinpoint exactly which injector had failed, only which bank it was in.
-Audi eventually replaced the entire bank of injectors, and the No. 7 rejoined in 14th place, six laps behind the leading No. 8.
+Audi eventually replaced the entire right-hand bank of injectors, and the No. 7 rejoined in 14th place, six laps behind the leading No. 8.
 Repairs to fix contact with lapped traffic and turbo failure cost the No. 7 almost an hour in the pits, effectively ruling it out for the overall win.